-Advanced Reserve Solutions, Inc. provides over a decade of combined reserve consulting and other related experience which has well equipped ARS to provide superior analysis and quality service to our clients through a network of resident consultants in California and Nevada.
+Advanced Reserve Solutions, Inc. provides over a decade of combined reserve consulting and other related experience which has well equipped ARS to provide superior analysis and quality service to our clients through a network of resident consultants in California, Nevada and multiple other states.
 This strength and experience has enabled ARS to serve thousands of unique clients across the US.
 ARS Consultants have prepared over 2500 reserve studies in close to 20 years of combined experience.